-The big election on June 16th isn't just for DC's next mayor.
-It's also when we vote for the leadership of the DC Democratic Party.
+The June 16 election wasn't just for DC's next mayor.
+It was also when voters chose the leadership of the DC Democratic Party.

-Here's everything you need to know about the Democratic State Committee election.
+Here's everything you needed to know about the Democratic State Committee election.

 What is the Democratic State Committee?